BU-CS320/Spring-2019/project/INSTRUCTIONS.md

     --    Start of comment line (ignore everything until the next newline) {-    Start of multi-line comment
     -}    End of multi-line comment

+    Also include expressions defined by keywords, i.e., if-then-else and let expressions.

 </pre>